freednara/NextGenENOS/docs/ADMINISTRATOR_GUIDE.md

-# StoreConnect Administrator Guide
+# ENOS Administrator Guide

 ## Overview

-This guide provides step-by-step instructions for configuring and managing the StoreConnect e-commerce application in Salesforce.
-StoreConnect enables external customers to browse products, manage shopping carts, and place orders through a secure Experience Cloud community.
+This guide provides step-by-step instructions for configuring and managing the ENOS e-commerce application in Salesforce.
+ENOS enables external customers to browse products, manage shopping carts, and place orders through a secure Experience Cloud community.

 ## Table of Contents